-For example, the 2001 Census records, for each person, whether they report having a longstanding limiting illness (LLTI) (the 2011 census results are not available at the time of writing).
+For example, the 2001 Census records, for each person, whether they report having a long-standing limiting illness (LLTI) (the 2011 census results are not available at the time of writing).
 The figures are available for 58 standard wards in the City of Edinburgh, and separately for each ethnic group over the whole of Edinburgh, for men and for women, aged 60 and over.
 It emerges that South Asian women of 60 and over have a higher percentage of LLTI than any of the 58 wards.
-In other words, if we were to take LLTI as an indicator of need, South Asian women as a group would come out as having higher need than even the most deprived wards of Edinburgh.
-The chart below shows the percentages of women aged 60+ in each of the 58 Edinburgh wards and among South Asian women.